 I have had many opportunities come my way in my lifetime.
 I passed up many of them because I wasn’t interested in the business itself.
 I’m glad I did because I know what it takes to run a business.
 If you have no interest in the products and services you’re providing, you won’t give it everything you have to succeed.

 Five Questions to Get You on the Right Track

 To help you get a better idea of what business is right for you, take some time to answer the following questions:

 1. What are you good at?

 2. What do you know a lot about?

 3. What have you heard others say you’re good at?

 4. What particular interest do you have?

-5. If you were debt-free and had ten million dollars in the bank, what would you do with the rest of your life?
+With all you have done and everything you own, what will you do with the rest of your life?

 What to Do After Finding a Key Interest